What Is an NPI number and What Is It Used For?

 HIPAA has made basic rules for all the covered healthcare providers, clearinghouses, and healthcare plans listed below.

-According to the Federal Regulation, HIPAA, it is obligatory for the covered healthcare providers to share their NPIs with other healthcare providers, organizations, health plans, and clearinghouses.
+According to the Federal Regulation of HIPAA, covered healthcare providers must share their NPIs with other healthcare providers, organizations, health plans, and clearinghouses.

 Can NPI replace TIM (Tax Identification Number)?

 A general question that comes to every health provider’s mind is if their NPI can replace their TIM (Tax Identification Number) or other identification numbers they already have.
-The answer is no. The National Providers Identifier does not replace any other numbers used for any other identifications.
-They do not replace the taxpayers’ identification numbers, social license numbers, social security numbers, or DAE numbers.
-All these numbers have their own standings and purposes of fulfillment.
+The answer is no. The National Providers Identifier does not replace other numbers used for other identifications.
+They do not return the taxpayers’ identification numbers, social license numbers, social security numbers, or DAE numbers.
+All these numbers have their standings and purposes of fulfillment.

 Conclusion